 “You can’t handle the truth!”

 Federal trials are different.
 In most courts, lawyers are barely afforded time to talk to prospective jurors.
 The judge does most of the talking.
-It is not unheard of to only allow the attorney to ask a single question to the jury panel, and it is common to have a requirement that
+It is not unheard of to only allow the attorney to ask a single question to the jury panel.
+Not to mention, federal courts almost discourage questioning jurors about opinions or biases.

 One judge in the Northern District of Texas actually forbids expert witnesses from looking directly at jurors while testifying.
-In contrast, state courts oftentimes allow expert witnesses to approach an easel or smart board and, in essence, lecture the jurors.
+In contrast, state courts often allow expert witnesses to approach an easel or smart board and, in essence, lecture the jurors.

-In state cases the judge will provide instructions for the jury.
+In state cases, the judge will provide instructions for the jury.
 In federal cases, however, the attorneys draft instructions in advance.
 This is especially harmful to defendants contemplating a particular defense but not wanting to divulge it to prosecutors in advance.
 In the federal system that is not a realistic possibility.

 Since most state crimes are committed by individuals, only one defendant is present.
 Federal offenses often involve schemes and conspiracies with many actors.
 For example, a mortgage fraud may involve a mortgage broker, several straw purchasers, and an appraiser.
 If several of these persons request a trial, they will be tried together.
 Another example: a drug trafficking organization may include multiple suppliers, transporters, money launderers, and street level dealers – all of whom could be tried together.

 Also because federal crimes often involve large numbers of participants, the name of the game becomes to try to get defendants to turn on each other.
 While this is also true at the state level, it is extremely prevalent in the federal system.
 This is not to say that state criminal trials never involve multiple defendants.
 Murders, robberies, and thefts often involve several co-defendants.
 Typically, however, these cases often include only one defendant at trial at one time.